ekoindia/openapi-spec/markdown/README.md

 This API is used to pay the credit card bill for a customer.
 The process includes activating the service for your agent, utilizing DMT's APIs for customer actions, and completing the bill payment by providing necessary details.

-#### Description

->**Credit Card Bill Payment Flow:**
->- Activate the service for your agent by calling the Activate Service for Agent API with service_code = 63.
->- Utilize DMT's APIs to perform actions such as customer creation, customer verification, and recipient addition.
->- Complete the credit card bill payment process by providing the necessary details through the payment API.

 #### Details
 - **Method:** POST
 - **URL Endpoint:** /customer/payment/credit-card-bill